Free US Shipping

 All knives need regular care to maintain their full function and not become dull or rusty.
 Properly sharpened kitchen knives complete tasks more efficiently and help maintain safety while in the kitchen.
 Follow these basic tips while cleaning your knives:

-• When not in use, keep your clean, dry knife in a sheath to protect it.
+• When not in use, keep your clean, dry knife in a sheath to protect it or use a knife holder.

 • Wash your knives with warm and soapy water – never in the dishwasher.